-No matter what the agreed strategy, your spouse needs to take responsibility for the situation, dealing directly with your in-laws’ about their behavior, and stepping in as the main point of contact.
-After all, these are his parents and he needs to be the messenger in discussing issues and problems with them.
+No matter what the agreed-on strategy, your spouse needs to take responsibility for the situation, dealing directly with your in-laws about their behavior, and stepping in as the main point of contact.
+After all, these are his parents, and he needs to be the messenger in discussing issues and problems with them.
 (Likewise, you would be the main point of contact if your husband had a problem with your parents.)

 Even if your spouse doesn’t agree with you on the conflict or how it should be handled, he needs to have your back.
-He’s in a marital relationship with you, not his parents, and needs to stand by you and keep his parents in line.
-This includes firmly putting his mother in place when she says something caddy or does something bitchy.
-This includes not giving into tactics either parent can use to manipulate situations, like guilt or pressure.
-No matter what, he needs to be clear that when something is done or said to hurt you (or your children), then it hurts him as well.
-You are a team and this is a major part of maintaining your team front.
+He’s in a marital relationship with you, not his parents, and he needs to stand by you.
+This includes firmly speaking up when his mother says something hurtful, and not giving into tactics either parent can use to manipulate situations, like guilt or pressure.
+No matter what, he needs to be clear that when something is done or said that hurts you (or your children), it hurts him as well.
+You are a team, and this is a major part of maintaining your team front.

 Communicate your boundaries.

 As stated, your spouse needs to verbalize your boundaries in putting any behaviors or offenses to an end.
-This can be done proactively, e.g., letting them know how you’ll be handling the holidays weeks or months in advance, or on a case by case basis as issues come up.
-The key, with the latter, is to make sure that the problem is dealt with head on, swiftly, and in a no nonsense manner.
-In being sensitive to any hurt feelings, a husband can reassure his parents that the two of you are not closing them out, but that you are simply focusing on yourselves and taking care of your union and family.
+This can be done proactively (e.g., letting them know how you’ll be handling the holidays weeks or months in advance) or on a case-by-case basis as issues come up.
+The key, with the latter, is to make sure that the problem is dealt with head-on, swiftly, and in a no-nonsense manner.
+In being sensitive to any hurt feelings, a partner can reassure his parents that the two of you are not closing them out, but that you are simply focusing on yourselves and taking care of your union and family.

 Change your behavior accordingly.

 Both you and your spouse will need to modify your behavior in realizing the relations you want with your in-laws.
-After all, the only things that you can definitely change about the situation are your own feelings, moods and behaviors – how you react to the situation.
+After all, the only things that you can definitely change about the situation are your own feelings, moods, and behaviors — how you react.
 This includes you and your partner working towards changing systems of interaction and continuing to educate the parents on what will and won’t be tolerated.
 This further includes making your in-laws aware of the consequences, and providing them with incentives for behavior change.
 Only then will your in-laws possibly change as well.

 Enforce your boundaries as needed.

 You may need to start out with gentle reminders, as things are unlikely to change overnight.
 This can be done compassionately, but firmly.
-Overall, your approach needs to be strict in consistently enforcing the boundaries that you’ve drawn.
-If the situation allows, try to be friendly, tactful, straight-forward and respectful.
+Overall, your approach needs to be strict in consistently enforcing the boundaries you’ve drawn.
+If the situation allows, be friendly, tactful, straightforward, and respectful.
 Think of how you’d handle a disagreeable situation with a co-worker.

-If your in-laws continue, however, to disrespect your boundaries and wishes, then you may need to approach them with a little less tact.
+If, however, your in-laws continue to disrespect your boundaries and wishes, you may need to approach them with a little less tact.
 Think of a boss putting an employee in his place.

 No matter what, establish boundaries early.

 A lot of couples will not draw their boundaries until they have to.
-You can avoid a great deal of heartache, disappointment, and distress for years to come by letting your limits be known.
+You can avoid a great deal of heartache, disappointment, and distress by letting your limits be known early on.